Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms: Introduction

-Physical experiments of the RT instability have shown some challenges due to the difficulty of sustaining an unstable density stratification necessary to set up the appropriate initial conditions for the instability~\cite{celani2009phase,ramaprabhu2004experimental,wilson1972excitatory}.
-Despite this limitation, a considerable advances in numerical simulations of the Rayleigh-Taylor instability have been verified in the last decades, specially in the context of the systems with miscible fluids~\cite{chertkov2003phenomenology,biferale2010high,celani2006rayleigh,boffetta2017incompressible,biferale2018rayleigh}.
+Physical experiments of the RT instability have shown some challenges due to the difficulty of sustaining an unstable density stratification necessary to set up the appropriate initial conditions for the instability~\cite{celani2009phase,ramaprabhu2004experimental,wilson1972excitatory,Zhou20171}.
+Despite this limitation, considerable advances in numerical simulations of the Rayleigh-Taylor instability have been verified in the past few decades, especially in the context of systems with miscible fluids~\cite{chertkov2003phenomenology,biferale2010high,celani2006rayleigh,boffetta2017incompressible,biferale2018rayleigh,zhou2017rayleigh}.
 Only a few works have been dedicated to the immiscible case~\cite{celani2009phase,young2006surface,liang2019direct,brackbill1992continuum,carles2006rayleigh,livescu2004compressibility}, and most of them are devoted to the early stages of the instability with little information about the state of developed turbulence.
 One of the reasons for this is the highly complicated pattern formed by the interfaces that appear in the immiscible case, originating high gradients and singularities in the solutions, which is a source of challenging numerical instabilities in many numerical methods for multicomponent fluids.
+Some works tried to close the dynamics in terms of effective equations for the interface; see~\cite{abarzhi2020scale,abarzhi2019supernova} for a recent discussion.